-The Sabbath starts on Friday about one hour before nightfall, or 15 minutes before sunset, depending on the time of year.
+The Sabbath starts 15 minutes before sunset every Friday.
 Therefore, Orthodox Jews need to leave work or school in sufficient time to arrive home before the Sabbath begins.
-At its earliest in mid-winter, the Sabbath starts at approximately 15:30 in London, but during the summer months it will be much later.
+At its earliest in midwinter, the Sabbath starts at approximately 15:30 in London, but during the summer months it will be much later.
 The Sabbath lasts for approximately 25 hours until nightfall on Saturday evening.